framps/raspiBackupDoc/en/src/backup-config-options.md

 # Backup configuration options

-The following options must be defined in a [configuration file](invocation-options.md#configFiles).
+The following options have to be defined in a [configuration file](invocation-options.md#configFiles).
 Most invocation options can be configured there also.
 See [Backup options](backup-options.md) for more information.

 <div class="table-wrapper-for-options">